Author Press Kit: How You Market You

 Upcoming Events

 Do you have a book signing event scheduled?
 Are you attending or speaking at a conference?
 Are you appearing on TV or radio?
 Let the world know where you will be and how to contact you during the event.
-If you choose to include an “events” section on your press kit page, it is imperative you keep it up to date.
-You may also choose to update this section with pictures from the events or links to print articles and interviews (audio / video).
+If you choose to include an “events” section on your press kit page, you must keep it up to date.
+You may also choose to update this section with pictures from the events or links to print articles and interviews (audio/video).

 Sell Sheet